ttan06/baseball_travels/docs/UserStories.md

 ## Components

+### Input Handling
+* User interface that handles user inputs
+* Takes in parameters from UI that are inputted by user
+* Applies inputted parameters to schedule/route to check legality
+* Output parameters to route generator to check legality

 ### Receive Schedules and Routes
 * Database with schedule and route data
 * User interface with team and date selects